kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 <img src="images/blue_cube.png" width="90%">
 </p>

-_Brief note: This is a translated version of a blog post I wrote back in 2016.
-If you write JavaScript code now and then you will see that some of the JavaScript conventions I use here have changed a bit since then :)_
+_Brief note: This is a translation of an article I wrote in 2016.
+You may notice that some JavaScript conventions have changed a bit since then :)_

-In this three-part blog series, I will go through an unusual exercise in programming: How to create an app, that does something meaningful, while at the same time making the source code as short as possible.
+In this three-part article, I will go through an unusual exercise in programming: How to create an app while making the source code as short a humanly possible.

-In this first blog post we will set up a small web app that renders a simple 3D object.
-By using the Canvas API and some JavaScript, we will draw a cube and animate it in the browser.
-In the second post, we will go through the source code and make it smaller.
-This is often called code golfing: An effort to minimize the size of the source code while still making the app do something useful.
-In part three, we'll take a look at how we can apply a trick, involving what we may call "dual identities", to make the code even shorter.
+In this first part we will make a small web page that renders a spinning cube.
+To help us, we will use the Canvas API and some JavaScript.
+In the second part, we will work through the source code with the aim of making it smaller.
+This process is often called code golfing: An effort to minimize the source code while trying not to change the functionality.
+In part three, we'll take a look at how we can apply another trick, involving a "dual identity", to make the source code even shorter.

-The blog posts can be read separately.
-So, if you are interested in creating 3D graphics from scratch in the browser, keep reading this post.
+The three parts can be read independently.
+So, if you are interested in seeing how you can create 3D graphics from scratch in the browser, keep reading this part.
 Please note: It will get a bit nerdy.
-However, if you would rather take a closer look at code golfing in JavaScript, jump to part two.
-If you are more fascinated by compression tricks, then part three is the right place to go.
-Note: Part two and part three are also quite nerdy.
+If you would rather like to take a closer look at code golfing in JavaScript, jump to part two.
+If you are more fascinated by compression tricks, part three is the right place.
+Note: Part two and part three will also get nerdy.

-The app we will create here will draw a three-dimensional cube that rotates on the screen.
-It looks like this:
+The cube we will make looks like this:

 <script async src="//jsfiddle.net/0p43xm2s/embed/result/"></script>

-The cube consists of 8 vertices, each with x, y and z coordinates.
-We start by defining an array that holds all of the vertex coordinates:
+It consists of 8 vertices, each with x, y and z coordinates.
+We start off by defining an array the stores the vertex coordinates:

 ```
 var points = [-1, -1, 1, 1, -1, 1, 1, 1, 1, -1, 1, 1, -1, -1, -1, 1, -1, -1, 1, 1, -1, -1, 1, -1];
 ```

-The values in the array specify the x, y, and z coordinates of each point in sequence.
-A diagram makes it easier to understand:
+The values in the array define the x, y, and z coordinates of each point, in sequence.
+A diagram makes the setup easier to understand:

 <p align="center">
 <img src="images/cube_wireframe.png" width="90%">
 </p>

-X points to the right, Y up and Z towards us, out of the screen.
-The first vertex has coordinates (-1, -1, 1), and the next has (1, -1, 1).
+Here X points to the right, Y up and Z towards us, out of the screen.
+As you can see from the diagram, the first vertex (vertex 0) has coordinates (-1, -1, 1), and the next has (1, -1, 1).

-We will now describe how the surfaces in the cube are built.
-We do this by creating a table containing the numbers of each of the 4 vertices that the surfaces consist of.
+We will now define the surfaces of the cube.
+We do this by creating a table where groups of 4 numbers indicate the vertices that each surface consists of.

 ```
 var faces = [0, 1, 2, 3, 0, 3, 7, 4, 0, 4, 5, 1, 6, 5, 4, 7, 6, 2, 1, 5, 6, 7, 3, 2];
 ```

-The first surface, ie the front of the cube, consists of the vertices (0, 1, 2, 3).
-The next surface consists of the points (0, 3, 7, 4).
-Note that we specify the vertex numbers in a counter-clockwise order when the surface is facing us.
+The first surface, ie the front of the cube, is defined by the vertices (0, 1, 2, 3).
+The next surface is defined by the vertices (0, 3, 7, 4).
+We follow the convention that vertex numbers form a counter-clockwise sequence when the surface is facing us.

 We will now make the cube rotate.
 We do this by rotating the vertices around 2 axes - the z-axis and the y-axis.
-We keep the original, un-rotated vertices in its own array, and store the new, rotated vertices in a separate array before drawing the cube using those vertides.
-Each time the cube is drawn we increase the rotation angles a little bit, and when we keep drawing and keep rotating that will make the cube animate.
-The definition of the faces themselves (4 and 4 points in sequence) remains unchanged.
+We keep the original, un-rotated vertices as they are in the original `points` array, and store the new, rotated vertices in a separate array.
+When we draw the cube we read out the rotated coordinates.
+Each time we draw the cube we first increase the rotation angles a little bit, then perform the rotation, and then draw.
+By increasing the angles for each redraw we make the cube animate.
+Note that the definition of the faces themselves (4 and 4 points in sequence) remains unchanged.

-There exists rotation formulas that we can use to calculate the new, rotated x, y and z values from the original ones.
-We will not go into detail about the formulas, but translated into code it looks like this:
+Here is the rotation code we will use to calculate the new, rotated vertices.
+We will not go into detail on the formulas here.
+The implementation looks like this:

 ```
-// already rotated vertices are stored here
+// the rotated vertices are stored here
 var rotated = [];

 function rotate(y, z) {